 - Improved solution quality and shortened lead time for fixes

-- Reduced severity and frequency of failures and defects
+- Reduced severity and frequency of defects and failures

 - Improved Mean Time to Recover (MTTR) from production incidents

-A critical component of this mindset is the realization that DevOps often forces a significant amount of change within established enterprises.
-Enterprises are complex systems with a broad diversity of people, values, processes, policies, and technology.
-Careful attention must be given to how to effectively cultivate and mature DevOps in these environments.
+A critical component of the CALMR mindset is the realization that DevOps often forces significant change within established enterprises.
+Enterprises are complex systems with diverse people, values, processes, policies, and technology.
+Careful attention must be given to effectively cultivating and maturing DevOps in these environments.

-After more than a decade of experimentation and learning in this regard, the DevOps community has discovered that effective DevOps entails a deep appreciation for culture, automation, lean flow, measurement, and sharing (CALMS).
-In other words, DevOps requires that energy be directed toward each of these areas—not necessarily equally, but in balance—to achieve desired outcomes.
+After more than a decade of experimentation and learning, the DevOps community has discovered that effective DevOps entails a deep appreciation for culture, automation, lean flow, measurement, and sharing (CALMS).
+DevOps requires directing energy toward each area—not necessarily equally, but in balance—to achieve desired outcomes.

-CALMR includes five elements that serve as pillars of DevOps excellence.
+CALMR includes five elements that define DevOps excellence.
 These elements guide the decisions and actions of everyone involved in enabling continuous value delivery.

-In SAFe, DevOps leverages the culture created by adopting the Lean-Agile values, principles, and practices of the entire framework.
-Nearly every principle of SAFe, from Principle #1 – Take an economic view to Principle #10 – Organize around value, applies to DevOps.
-DevOps enables shifting some operating responsibilities upstream, while following development work downstream into deployment, and operating and monitoring the solution in production.
+In SAFe, DevOps leverages the culture created by adopting the entire Framework’s Lean-Agile values, principles, and practices.
+Every tenet of SAFe, from Principle #1 – Take an economic view to Principle #10 – Organize around value, applies to DevOps.
+It enables shifting some operational responsibilities upstream while following development work downstream into deployment and operating and monitoring the solution in production.
 Such a culture requires:

-- Customer-centricity – Value is determined by an enterprise’s ability to sense and respond to customer needs; therefore, everyone in the value stream must be guided by a shared understanding of the customers they serve.
+- Customer-centricity – Value is determined by an enterprise’s ability to sense and respond to customer needs; therefore, everyone in the value stream must be guided by a shared understanding of their customers.

-- Knowledge sharing – Sharing ideas, discoveries, practices, tools, and learning across teams, ARTs and the wider organization unifies the organization and enables skills to shift left.
+- Knowledge sharing – Sharing ideas, discoveries, practices, tools, and learning across teams, ARTs, and the broader organization unifies the enterprise and enables skills to shift left.

 DevOps recognizes that manual processes are the enemy of fast value delivery, high productivity, and safety.
-This is because manual processes tend to increase the probability of errors in the delivery pipeline, particularly at scale.
-These errors in turn cause rework, which delays desired outcomes.
+Manual processes increase the probability of errors in the delivery pipeline, particularly at scale.
+These errors, in turn, cause rework, which delays desired outcomes.

-Automating the Continuous Delivery Pipeline via an integrated ‘tool chain’ (Figure 2) accelerates processing time and shrinks feedback cycles.
-It is this feedback—from customers, stakeholders, solutions, infrastructure, and the pipeline itself—that provides objective evidence that solutions are (or are not) delivering expected value.
+Automating the Continuous Delivery Pipeline (CDP) via an integrated ‘tool chain’ (Figure 2) accelerates processing time and shrinks feedback cycles.
+This feedback—from customers, stakeholders, solutions, infrastructure, and the pipeline— provides objective evidence that solutions are (or are not) delivering the expected value.

-Building and operating a continuous delivery pipeline tool chain typically involves the following categories of tools:
+Building and operating a CDP tool chain typically involves the following categories of tools:

-- Value Stream Management (VSM) – VSM tools’ wrap’ the continuous delivery pipeline from end to end, providing real time visibility into the health and efficiency of the value stream itself.
+- Value Stream Management (VSM) – VSM tools’ wrap’ the CDP from end to end, providing real-time visibility into the health and efficiency of the value stream itself.

-- Version Control – These are tools that store and manage changes to source and configuration files that define the behavior of solutions, systems, and infrastructure.
+- Version Control – These tools store and manage changes to source code and configuration files that define the behavior of solutions, systems, and infrastructure.

-- Test Automation – Test automation can be a significant source of delivery acceleration and typically applies to all forms of unit, component, integration, regression, performance, acceptance, usability, and exploratory testing.
+- Test Automation – Test automation can be a significant source of delivery acceleration.
+It applies to almost all testing types, including unit, component, integration, regression, performance, acceptance, usability, and exploratory testing.
 However, automating exploratory testing requires manual input from those testing the solution.

-- Vulnerability Detection – These tools span much of the continuous delivery pipeline and are specifically designed to detect security vulnerabilities in code, networks, and infrastructure.
+- Vulnerability Detection – These tools span much of the CDP and are specifically designed to detect security vulnerabilities in code, networks, and infrastructure.

-- CI/CD – Continuous integration (CI) and continuous delivery (CD) tools are typically invoked automatically upon code commit and orchestrate build, integration, testing, compliance, and deployment activities.
+- CI/CD – Continuous Integration (CI) and Continuous Deployment (CD) tools are typically invoked automatically upon code commit and orchestrate build, integration, testing, compliance, and deployment activities.

 - Monitoring and Analytics – These tools collect usage and performance data from all levels of the solution stack and provide critical insights into pipeline flow, solution quality, and delivered value.